Vegetarian Mushroom Meatloaf (Hearty, Savory & Comforting)

 In a small bowl, whisk together ketchup, balsamic glaze, and Dijon mustard.
 Spread evenly over the top.

-Let it rest for at least 15 minutes before slicing to help it hold its shape.
+Let rest for at least 15 minutes before slicing.
+Cutting too early can cause the loaf to fall apart.

 Tips & Variations